BlackHershey/4dfp-docs/docs/examples/fs-roi-example.rst

     $ zero_ltgt_4dfp 18to18 NEWT002_s1_aparc+aseg_on_TRIO_KY_NDC_333 NEWT002_s1_lAmygdala

-If we wanted a binary mask of both the left and right Amydala, then we would need to follow the steps above again, this time using the value for the right Amygdala (54).
+If we wanted a binary mask of both the left and right Amydala, then we would need to follow the steps above again, this time using the value for the right Amygdala.
 Then, we would need to combine them together using the :code:`add` operation of :ref:`imgopr_4dfp`.
 Finlly, we would use :ref:`maskimg_4dfp` with the :code:`-v1` flag to binarize the values.

 .. code-block:: csh